 Can this equipment be used on commercial properties?

 Yes, our robotic service is capable and available for commercial properties.

 We have a rocky or stone path between our front-yard and backyard--can the mower navigate between areas?

 Yes, in most cases the mower can drive over rocks and stone pathways.
 The mower can be programmed for different areas of the yard and will drive between them with the mower blades off.
 In some cases we use a separate base station in the backyard and manually move it between the yards, but that's unusual and only used as a backup plan.

 How does the Robot Mower service work during the Winter?
-Can it be canceled during the winter or am I expected to pay year round?
+Can it be paused during the winter or am I expected to pay year round?

-During the Winter months, robot customers have the option of pausing their service until the grass starts growing again with no fees during the offseason.
+During the Winter months, robot customers have the option of pausing their service until the grass starts growing again.
 In some areas of the country we also offer free rye grass planting if you'd prefer to have the best looking lawn all Winter long!